Virginia State Route 7: Route description

-SR 7 then enters the independent city of Falls Church and becomes Broad Street and marks the north/south division for city streets.
-The road intersects US 29 in the city's center and crosses the W&OD Trail in the city's west end.
-SR 7 then re-enters Fairfax County as Leesburg Pike and passes through Seven Corners, named for the five roads that intersect, including SR 338 (Hillwood Avenue) and US 50 (Arlington Boulevard), which is grade separated from the rest of the intersection.
-From there, it travels to Bailey's Crossroads, where it intersects SR 244 (Columbia Pike).
+SR 7 enters Falls Church and becomes Broad Street and marks the north/south division for city streets.
+The road intersects with Washington Street (US 29) in the city's center and crosses the Washington & Old Dominion Trail in the city's west end.
+SR 7 re-enters Fairfax County as Leesburg Pike and passes through Seven Corners, named for the five roads that intersect, including Hillwood Avenue (SR 338) and Arlington Boulevard (Route 50), which is grade separated from the rest of the intersection.
+From there, it travels to Bailey's Crossroads, where it interchanges with Columbia Pike (SR 244).

-SR 7 enters the City of Alexandria from Fairfax County and briefly forms the border between the Alexandria and Arlington County, and then intersects I-395.
-It continues as King Street through Alexandria, passing by Alexandria City High School, George Washington Masonic National Memorial, Union Station (Amtrak and Virginia Railway Express), and the King Street – Old Town Metro station.
-SR 7 ends at the intersection of King Street and SR 400 (Washington Street) in Old Town Alexandria, one quarter of a mile (0.4 km) west of the Potomac River.
+SR 7 enters Alexandria from Fairfax County and briefly forms the border between Alexandria and Arlington County, and then interchanges with I-395.
+It continues as King Street through Alexandria, passing by Alexandria City High School, George Washington Masonic National Memorial, Union Station (Amtrak and Virginia Railway Express), and the King Street–Old Town Metro station.
+SR 7 ends at the intersection of King Street and Washington Street (SR 400) in Old Town Alexandria, one quarter of a mile (0.4 km) west of the Potomac River.

 Future

 Intersection at Baron Cameron Avenue

 On August 19, 2019, a third left-turn lane was added from SR 7 west to Baron Cameron Avenue.
-This was in place of constructing a partial interchange at the intersection, for which SR 7 east lanes would travel under Baron Cameron Avenue; the project was never started, as VDOT failed to allocate sufficient funding for the project and lack of competition led to higher than forecasted bids for the Route 7 widening.
+This was in place of constructing a partial interchange at the intersection, for which SR 7 east lanes would travel under Baron Cameron Avenue; the project was never started, as the Virginia Department of Transportation failed to allocate sufficient funding for the project and lack of competition led to higher than forecasted bids for the Route 7 widening.

 Fairfax County widening project

-VDOT is working on widening SR 7 from four to six lanes and adding shared-use paths along SR 7 between Reston Avenue and Jarrett Valley Drive in Fairfax County.
+The Virginia Department of Transportation is working on widening SR 7 from four to six lanes and adding shared-use paths along SR 7 between Reston Avenue and Jarrett Valley Drive in Fairfax County.
 The project is expected to cost $313.9 million and should be completed by mid-2024.